NBISweden/raukrtemplate/README.md

 The standard templates are to be used for preparing your own material.

 The 'demo' template contains examples of RMarkdown syntax, features, formatting, alignment, graphics and interactive graphics.
-If you plan to use/render the demo template, note that it uses several extra R packages listed below.
+If you plan to use/render the demo template, note that it uses several dependency R packages listed below.

 ```
 install.packages(c("dplyr", "tidyr", "stringr", "kableExtra",